ankurk91/wp-google-analytics/readme.txt

 No, tested with v4.1 and up only.
 So i recommend you to upgrade to latest WordPress today.

-= Can i modify this plugin ? =

-Yes you can.
-Do whatever you want do.

 = Is Google Analytics service free. =